Wild Brownsea

 Find out more about Wild Brownsea

-This year, Wild Brownsea will see the opening of The Lookout wildlife observatory in the summer and ongoing refurbishment of the Wildlife and Wetland visitor centre as well as the construction of a new boardwalk linking the jetty area to The Lookout.
+An integral part of the Wild Brownsea project is the construction of The Lookout wildlife observatory which will open in March 2025 and ongoing refurbishment of the Wildlife and Wetland visitor centre as well as the construction of a new boardwalk linking the jetty area to The Lookout.
 The targeted outreach programme offers talks and visits to community and youth groups as well as providing many opportunities for volunteers to get involved in practical conservation and visitor engagement work.

 Construction of The Lookout

-The Lookout replaces the dilapidated lagoon hide and as its footprint is larger than the original hide, three existing buildings that were also in a poor condition were removed from the area of the island that Dorset Wildlife Trust manages to offset the increased floor space.
-Despite its size, The Lookout will be nestled amongst the trees and has been designed to age into the natural background with time.
+The Lookout replaces a dilapidated lagoon hide and as its footprint is larger than the original hide, three existing buildings that were also in a poor condition were removed from the area of the island that Dorset Wildlife Trust manages to offset the increased floor space.
+Despite its size, The Lookout is nestled amongst the trees and was designed to age into the natural background with time.
+The construction process was not without its challenges which inevitably came from building such a unique structure on a small island but everyone worked hard together to bring this exciting project to life.

-The Lookout was commissioned as part of the Wild Brownsea project developed in partnership with National Trust.
-It is part funded by the National Heritage Lottery Fund with contributions from National Trust, the Fine Foundation, as well as Dorset Wildlife Trust members and supporters.
+The Lookout was commissioned as part of the Wild Brownsea project developed in partnership with National Trust and was part funded by The National Lottery Heritage Fund with contributions from National Trust, The Fine Foundation, as well as Dorset Wildlife Trust members and supporters.

 Get involved with Wild Brownsea